Licensed Yacht BrokersYachts for SaleCATCH - FeadShip FOR SALE

 Overview

-CATCH, a 26.60-meter luxury motor yachtfisher by Feadship with superyacht pedigree, returned to the water in May 2023 after a comprehensive winter refit in Amsterdam.
-Launched in 1984 as Gallant Lady and later known as Patriot, she now cruises proudly as CATCH.
-The 2023 works delivered a full repaint, fresh teak laid on the foredeck, gleaming revarnished brightwork, renewed main-deck veneers, and upgraded LED illumination, while a new sun awning enhances the lounging area.
-An additional cabin creates a four-stateroom arrangement accommodating up to eight guests.
+CATCH, a 26.60-meter luxury yachtfisher—one of the rare Feadship builds with classic Dutch superyacht pedigree—returned to the water in May 2023 following a winter refit in Amsterdam.
+Launched in 1984 as Gallant Lady, she later cruised as Patriot before assuming the name CATCH.
+The 2023 transformation delivered a complete repaint, fresh teak laid on the foredeck, refinished exterior brightwork, renewed main-deck veneer, and upgraded LED illumination, while a newly added sun awning elevates the alfresco lounging experience.
+Further enhancements introduced an additional stateroom, creating a four-cabin layout that welcomes up to eight guests aboard this timeless motor yacht.

 Detailed Description